 They often look similar to a Labrador with short legs.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues, so remember to adopt!
 Don’t shop!

 Corgidors would make great additions to almost any family with a moderate-to-active lifestyle.
 Also, if you like the outdoors, this pup may be your new favorite companion.
 They’re easygoing, good-natured, and loyal to a fault.

 See below for all Corgidor facts, mixed dog breed traits, and further info!

 Corgidor Mixed Dog Breed Pictures